 Factors affecting resilience

 Every step of cancer affects any cancer patient tremendously.
-There are so many socio-contextual factors involved with resilience.
+There are so many socio-contextual factors in link with resilience.
 These depend upon the individual’s state of mind.
 What are the strengths and the weaknesses?
 So, in a way, resilience is born out of preexisting characteristics like social factors and the personal attributes (like optimism, way of looking at things, hope, support from family or friends, etc), adaptation mechanism, medical treatment experience, psychological factors like PTG, and of course on the quality of life.
 There are also other variables involved here like cancer-related factors.
 For example, how long was cancer diagnosed, or how severe is the disease?

 Positivity and optimism

 We all know that optimism can work wonders.
 The same goes for fighting cancer as well.
-Optimism is shown to have positive and protective effects on cancer patients.
+Optimism has shown positive and protective effects on cancer patients.
 In many studies conducted so far, being optimistic has helped the cancer patients to better adjust to the disease, have reduced levels of stress, and also have a sense of acceptance of the situation.
 On the other hand, pessimism leads to high levels of stress and lesser quality of life.

 Hope is considered a very powerful tool to cope with cancer.
 It helps the patients to find meaning in their lives and works as an existential strategy to fight cancer.
 Some people lean on spirituality.
 Spirituality can help a person to create meaning in their life just like hope.
 Many patients have seen spiritual growth after being affected by cancer.